- Daily Lesson Plans (purchase one per additional student or photocopy for siblings)

 - Teacher Guide

-- Student Guide (purchase one per additional student or photocopy for siblings)
+- Student Guide (purchase one per additional student)

 *If the student has not already completed Personal Finance, we recommend scheduling the course first semester before taking Economics.English/Speech